cesaro/dpu-cav18-exp/doc/3-section-6.1.md

 ### How the Script Works

-The script `scripts/run-table1.sh` works in XXX phases.
+The script `scripts/run-table1.sh` works in 4 phases.

 1. After printing a number of debugging informations (memory of the machine, versions of the tools), it **preprocesses** (using `cpp`)